A PublishPress user wrote to us with question:

 - Click “Update”.

 - Now you can see three new boxes in the “Media” row.
-You can use these boxes to allow your user to edit, create or edit others media files.
+You can use these boxes to allow your user to edit media files.
+For more on deleting media files, read this post.